IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Create a "navbar" folder in your Glassfish "logos" directory and place your custom logo there.
 By Glassfish default, it'll be located at ``/usr/local/glassfish4/glassfish/domains/domain1/docroot/logos/navbar/logo.png``.
 Then run this curl command:

 ``curl -X PUT -d '/logos/navbar/logo.png' http://localhost:8080/api/admin/settings/:LogoCustomizationFile``

+Note that the logo is expected to be small enough to fit comfortably in the navbar, perhaps only 30 pixels high.

 Custom Header
 +++++++++++++